sftcd/happykey/README.md

 ## Recent Changes

+- 20221011: more changes based on PR comments, incl. export-only mode and tests

 - 20221010: more changes based on PR comments

 - 20221008: changes to str2suite based on PR comments